Menu

 Is Equity Release A Safe Option?

-Using equity release for home improvements gives you the cash to splash on upgrading your tired-looking kitchen, adding a conservatory, putting a new bedroom in, or getting a garden outhouse installed to extend your functional living space into your garden.
+Using equity release for home improvements gives you the cash to splash on upgrading your tired-looking kitchen, adding a conservatory, creating a new bedroom, or installing a garden outhouse to extend your functional living space into your garden.

-There’s a lot you can do to your home with the funds released through equity release.
+There are many ways to enhance your home with the funds released through equity release.
 However, as these are lifetime mortgages, it’s best to consider if you want or need to use equity release to fund the renovation projects you want to do.

 Alternative Ways to Fund Home Improvements

-When financing home improvements, it’s generally a better idea to find an alternative method of financing your home improvement project so you can keep equity release there as an option for later-life borrowing.
-The reason is, spending on home improvements, should, theoretically, increase the market value of your property.
+When financing home improvements, it’s generally a better idea to find an alternative method of funding your home improvement project, so you can keep equity release there as an option for later-life borrowing.
+The reason is that spending on home improvements should, theoretically, increase the market value of your property.

-As an example, having a lean-to conservatory added to your property, costing up to £10,000 could increase your property value by around 5%, adding an extra £15,000 to your home’s market value.
+For example, adding a lean-to conservatory to your property, costing up to £10,000, could increase your property value by around 5%, adding an extra £15,000 to your home’s market value.
 There are more high-end conservatories that could cost more than £30,000, potentially increasing your home’s value even more.

-The reason alternative financing is best explored before equity release is that the amount of money you get is based on your home’s valuation report at the time you apply for an equity release plan.
+Alternative financing is best explored before equity release, as the amount of money you receive is based on your home’s valuation report when you apply for an equity release plan.
 The more your home is worth, the more equity you can release.

 How to Finance Home Improvements That Increase Your Properties Valuation